learn-co-students/axi-da-project2/README.md

 The secondary purpose of this algorithm is *inferential*, meaning that **your model should be able to tell us something about the relationship between the attributes of a LEGO set and its price**.
 You will apply your knowledge of statistics to include appropriate caveats about these relationships.

-### Data Understanding
+## Data Understanding

 You have access to a dataset containing over 700 LEGO sets released in the past, including attributes of those sets as well as their prices.
 You can assume that the numeric attributes in this dataset have already been preprocessed appropriately for modeling (i.e. that there are no missing or invalid values), while the text attributes are simply there for your visual inspection and should not be used for modeling.
 Also, note that some of these attributes cannot be used in your analysis because they will be unavailable for future LEGO products or are otherwise irrelevant.

 You do not need to worry about inflation or differences in currency; just predict the same kinds of prices as are present in the past data, which have already been converted to USD.

-### Loading the Data
+## Loading the Data

-In the cells below, we load both the train and test datasets for you.
+Load both the train and test datasets from the `data` folder in this repository, then split them into feature and target DataFrames.
 Remember, both of these datasets contain prices, but we are using the test set as a stand-in for future LEGO products where the price has not yet been determined.
 The model will be trained on just the train set, then we will compare its predictions on the test set to the actual prices on the test set.

 ```python